FreeTAKTeam/FreeTAKServer-User-Docs/docs/Installation/platform/Linux/installation_native.md

 ---

 # FreeTAK Server Installation

+!!! note
+    Before installing FTS natively you should install it in a virtual machine as an exercise.

 This guide will walk you through installing FreeTAKServer 2.1 in a python virtual environment.
 These instructions are on preparing an Ubuntu OS suitable for using the FTS Zero Touch Installer.